marchershey/lodget-backup/README.md

 -   `billing` - The guest has selected dates, but has yet to enter billing details.
 -   `pending` - The reservation is awaiting host approval
+-   `failed` - The payment failed / waiting for guest to confirm
 -   `active` - The reservation is approved, but not yet active _(guest hasn't arrived to the property yet)_
 -   `completed` - The guest has **completed** their reseravtion
 -   `cancelled` - The guest has **cancelled** their reservation and is awaiting refund